Amogh-va/Expense-Manager/README.md

 You can also access it on your web-browser at: https://amoghvarunprasad.pythonanywhere.com/.

-Created with Python 3.13 and HTMl using FLASK module
+Created with Python 3.13 and HTML using FLASK module